ExaltedZoro/Aeterna-Utils/README.txt

-Altar to the Beyond - A custom crafting multiblock using Malums Runewood and item pedestals Singularity Jars - A magic themed interpretation of Storage Drawers
+Altar to the Beyond - A custom crafting multiblock using Malums Runewood and item pedestals Singularity Jars - A magic themed interpretation of Storage Drawers Source Bowl - Can be used on a Source Jar to add and remove source like a Source Bucket